 Next, glue the front and rear sensors in place on the bottom of the battery case.
-The chips should face downwards and be aligned in the center of the front-rear axis (the chip to have centered in the 9-DOF board is the rectangular one), with the pins and wires facing towards the outside.
-It may be helpful to offset the rear sensor vertically by gluing a few spacers, like pennies, between the sensor and the battery case.
+The chips should face downwards and be aligned roughly in the center of the front-rear axis with the pins and wires facing towards the outside.
+It may be helpful to offset the rear sensor vertically by gluing a few spacers, like pennies or a scrap of wood, between the sensor and the battery case.

 Next, press the wheels onto the motors and screw the wheels in place.
 Glue the wheels/motors onto the bottom of the battery case.
 The center of the motor case should be centered on the left-right axis with the wires running out towards the back.
 Doing this places the wheels themselves slightly back from center, which helps prevent the tipping over when moving, and also allows the robot to rotate easily around its center.

 Then assemble and glue the caster in place.
 It should be near the front and, if using a plastic caster, it can even be glued on top of the front sensor.
-To increase stability, two front casters could be used, one on each side of the front of the case.
+To increase stability, two front casters can be used as in the example, with one on each side of the front of the case.

 Finally, you’ll need to add some weight to the front of the robot to keep it from tipping over.
 A stack or two of pennies is a cheap and effective way to go, but any weights or washers would work.